Toužim: History

 The first written mention of Toužim is in a document from 1354, where there was written about the site of a Premonstratensian provostry.
 The surrounding fortified town was founded in 1469.

+Demographics

+Transport

+Toužim is located on the railway line of local importance heading from Rakovník to Bečov nad Teplou.

 Sights

-The landmark of the historical centre is the castle complex, formed by two castle buildings, a manorial brewery, and fragments of town walls.
+The main landmark of the historic centre is the castle complex, formed by two castle buildings, a manorial brewery and fragments of town walls.

 The parish deanery Church of the Nativity of the Virgin Mary was built after 1488.
 The original late Gothic church building was damaged by fires and rebuilt in 1738–1742.
 The northern Gothic tower and the Baroque side chapel of Christ the Sufferer from 1699 have been preserved.

-The former town hall on the town square is a Neoclassical-Empire building with Gothic core.
+The former town hall on the town square is a Neoclassical-Empire building with a Gothic core.
 It was rebuilt to its present form after numerous fires.
-In the middle of the town square is a Marian column from 1705, a fountain from the mid-18th century, and a modern sculpture of George of Poděbrady, after whom the square is named.
+In the middle of the town square is a Marian column from 1705, a fountain from the mid-18th century, and a modern sculpture of King George of Poděbrady, after whom the square is named.